mne-tools/mne-cpp/README.md

 Building
 ==========

-To build the mne libraries [Qt5](http://qt-project.org/downloads) is required.
+To build the mne libraries [Qt5](http://qt-project.org/downloads) and a platform specific C++ compiler are required.

 To build mne-cpp follow the wiki-guide:
 * [1.
 Build Qt5](https://github.com/mne-tools/mne-cpp/wiki/1.-Build-Qt5): This page describes how to build Qt5 for [Windows](https://github.com/mne-tools/mne-cpp/wiki/1.-Build-Qt5#windows)/[Linux](https://github.com/mne-tools/mne-cpp/wiki/1.-Build-Qt5#linux)/[Mac OS X](https://github.com/mne-tools/mne-cpp/wiki/1.-Build-Qt5#mac-os-x)

 * (optional) [2.
 Install Qt Creator](https://github.com/mne-tools/mne-cpp/wiki/2.-Install-Qt-Creator): For convinience of the further processing it's recommended to install Qt Creator at this point.

 * (optional) [3.
 Install Qt 3D](https://github.com/mne-tools/mne-cpp/wiki/3.-Install-Qt3D): To use the mne-cpp 3D libraries download and compile also the qt3d module.
-This step can be skipped when its intended to build mne-cpp for Neuromag Linux machines.
+This step can be skipped when its intended to build mne-cpp for Neuromag Linux machines or no 3D support is requested.

 * [4.
-Compile mne-cpp](https://github.com/mne-tools/mne-cpp/wiki/4.-Compile-mne-cpp): Now you're ready to build the whole mne-cpp library
+Compile mne-cpp](https://github.com/mne-tools/mne-cpp/wiki/4.-Compile-mne-cpp): Now you're ready to build the whole mne-cpp library.

 Dependencies
 ============